vitest-dev/vitest/docs/guide/browser/context.md

 ## `server`

 The `server` export represents the Node.js environment where the Vitest server is running.
-It is mostly useful for debugging.
+It is mostly useful for debugging or limiting your tests based on the environment.

 ```ts
 export const server: {